clarebirch/clarebirch.github.io/_posts/2024-12-30-My-top-reads,-watches,-listens,-and-eats-of-2024.md

 tags:
   - yawyr
 ---
 2024 was a big year.
-Funerals, weddings, big changes, small changes, new horizons, rest, great books, great music, etc. Entire step-change in existence.
+Weddings, funerals, big changes, small changes, new horizons, rest, great books, great music, etc. Every few months I look back at myself from 3 months ago and I do not recognise her.
+I am delighted by how much great stuff---knowledge, media, culture, music, opinion, food, history, personality---there is to imbibe.
+The more I read, the more there is to read; the more I listen, the more there is to hear; the more I think, the more there is to think.
+You could glut yourself on it---part of why creation is oh-so important.
+Good lesson for the year.

-These are the best things I read/watched/listened to/ate this year.
+Anyway, these are the best things I read/watched/listened to/ate this year.
 I consumed a bunch of crap, but this is what I'd like to remember.
 ### Books
 My favourite books I read this year, specifically those that are liable to be reread
 - [The Fellowship of the Ring](https://bookshop.org/p/books/the-fellowship-of-the-ring-the-lord-of-the-rings-part-one-j-r-r-tolkien/16648293?ean=9780547928210) - J. R. R. Tolkien (r)